wangshiyi409/nasdaq-macro-sentiment-analysis/README.md

 ## ✔️ Notes

 - All scripts use relative project paths, so they work on any machine.
-- The project does not include raw data files; they are downloaded automatically.
 - If a FRED API key becomes invalid, update it in src/get_data.py.

 ---